Estuary

-MongoDB or MySQL?
-Two great databases with VERY different characteristics.
+MongoDB vs MySQL: Two great databases with very different characteristics.
 Get the breakdown to make the right choice.

 Choosing between various available databases has always been a stressful situation among organizations.
 It’s a decision that will determine whether the project will run smoothly or the team will face technical difficulties.
 Indeed, a database should be chosen with respect to your business requirements.
 And this is where you need to understand the technical features of each database.
 This article is a perfect guide if you are looking for technical characteristics and a comparison between MongoDB and MySQL.